Semiclassical picture of the Heisenberg spin glass in two dimensions: from weak localization to hydrodynamics: Localization of the spin waves

 \subsection{Renormalization group scaling around the critical points}

-The RG analysis performed in the previous section can be extended to the FM/AFM phases, where, as discussed above, the correlations induced in the Hamiltonian matrix elements by the residual $SO(2)$ symmetry of the classical state lead to a delocalization transition in the lower part of the spectrum.
+The RG analysis performed in the previous section can be extended to FM/AFM states, where, as discussed above, the correlations induced in the Hamiltonian matrix elements by the residual $SO(2)$ symmetry of the classical state lead to a delocalization transition in the lower part of the spectrum.
 In this case the beta function must have a zero in a finite value $D_c$ and an attractive ergodic fixed point.
-To capture this phenomenology, we make the simplest assumption on the beta function form in the FM/AFM phases, close to the critical points:
+To capture this phenomenology, we make the simplest assumption on the beta function form for FM/AFM states, close to the critical points:

 where $p_c=p_1$ or $p_2$ and $c_1$ is the coefficient of the beta function in the SG phase, which we assume to be independent on $p \in (p_1,p_2)$.
 By using the values: $c_1 = 1.3(1)$ at $p=0.5$ (see Appendix~\ref{app:FractalDim}) and $p_c = p_1 \simeq 0.2$, we solve the equation $\beta_D = 0$ for $p=0.1$ and $D_c \simeq 0.7$ and extract the coefficient $c_2 = 0.60(5) $.
 From this, we can compute the critical exponent $\nu$ as \cite{altshuler2025renormalization}: $ \nu = 1/(s d D_c)$, where $d=2$ and $s=c_2 \frac{p_c-p}{p_c}$ is the slope of the beta function in $D=D_c$ (which coincide with the slope in $D=1$, for symmetry).
 We find a value of $\nu = 2.0(2) $, compatible with the one extracted by the data of $\phi$, see Fig.~\ref{fig:DOS_FSS}.
 This is an important consistency check of our numerical analysis.
 With these values of the coefficients $c_1$ and $c_2$, we plot the beta function for $p=0.1$ in Fig.~\ref{fig:betafunction_cartoon}.